sr4136/IG-Import/README.md

 	- Could & should this be broken into multiple plugins-- one for the import functionality and one for the block & styles?
 Probably.
 Definitely.
 	- It'd be a better idea to use JavaScript or AJAX to execute the import request considering server timeouts vs size of import.
 	- Along with the above, it'd be nice to implement per-post import status messages, ex "post xyz created successfully."
+	- This was written to run once and completely.
+I would write some checks for existing media & posts-- in order to prevent duplication in the event of partial imports or accidental re-runs.
 - This was created for my personal opinionated use case.
 	- My preferences for date formats, default user, post content/block structure, etc are hard-coded.
 	- If I were to build this for an audience, I would absolutely include options for customizing those.